 Effective interviewing will improve your chances of finding the right person, and also helps minimise the time spent on VA recruitment and hiring.

-Perhaps the first thing to understand is that interviewing a virtual assistant is a little different to interviewing a regular job candidate from the local labour market.
-For one thing, many VAs are working for themselves as freelancers, so in effect, they are business people as opposed to jobseekers.
+Perhaps the first thing to understand is that interviewing a virtual assistant is a little different from interviewing a regular job candidate from the local labour market.
+For one thing, many VAs are working for themselves as freelancers, so in effect, they are business people as opposed to job seekers.

 The Most Important Things to Look For